 The request completion subroutines are provided so that the application can process the completion events of any asynchronous requests it might have issued.
-The caller can choose to process each request's completion object (DmuCompletion\t) or to be notified when each request has responded with either an intermediate or final (completion) reply.
+The caller can choose to process each request's completion object (DmuCompletion_t) or to be

 The asynchronous requests described previously along with the following completion subroutines allow the user to achieve maximum parallelization of the processing of all requests.